JohnPAguirre/AtlantaAstronomyPiFinderPresentation/presentation/john-digital-finder-scopes.md

 ---

-## Step 2 — Quad Formation
+## Step 2 â€” Quad Formation

 Take the brightest stars and form groups of **4 stars** (quads).

 From 4 stars, compute the **6 pairwise distances** between every pair:

 ```
-Stars A, B, C, D  →  AB, AC, AD, BC, BD, CD
+Stars A, B, C, D  â†’  AB, AC, AD, BC, BD, CD
 ```

 With just 10 bright stars: **210 possible quads** to test.
-With 8 stars: **70 quads** — fast and usually enough.
+With 8 stars: **70 quads** â€” fast and usually enough.

 Why 4 stars?
-Three stars (triangles) are ambiguous — mirrored patterns look the same.
+Three stars (triangles) are ambiguous â€” mirrored patterns look the same.
 Four stars breaks that symmetry.

 ![bg height:400px right:30%](./PresentionPictures/quads.jpg)

 ---

-## Step 3 — The Hash Code (The Fingerprint)
+## Step 3 â€” The Hash Code (The Fingerprint)

 From those 6 distances, compute a **rotation- and scale-invariant fingerprint**:

-1. Sort the distances largest → smallest
+1. Sort the distances largest â†’ smallest
-2. Divide each by the longest distance → ratios from 0 to 1
+2. Divide each by the longest distance â†’ ratios from 0 to 1
 3. Those 5 ratios are your **hash code**

-**Example:** Distances of 3', 2', 1', 0.7', 0.6', 0.5' → hash = `[1.0, 0.67, 0.33, 0.23, 0.20, 0.17]`
+**Example:** Distances of 3', 2', 1', 0.7', 0.6', 0.5' â†’ hash = `[1.0, 0.67, 0.33, 0.23, 0.20, 0.17]`

 This fingerprint is identical regardless of:
 - Image scale (zoom level, focal length)